getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 [{% asset js-index/automatically-capture-errors.png alt="Stack trace of a captured error" %}]({% asset js-index/automatically-capture-errors.png @path %})

+Keep in mind; browsers are taking some security measures when serving script files from different origins.
+For errors to always make their way to Sentry, make sure that you configure CORS headers and add appropriate script attributes.
+For more information, refer to our [What the heck is "Script error"?](https://blog.sentry.io/2016/05/17/what-is-script-error#the-fix-cors-attributes-and-headers) blog post.

 ### Automatically Capturing Errors with Promises
 By default, Sentry for JavaScript captures unhandled promise rejections as described in the official ECMAScript 6 standard.